-Ask Me Anything (AMA) Events!
+Ask Me Anything (AMA) + Live Events

 As with all VPhD events, our AMAs are free and open to any VPhD member.
 Join Versatile PhD now if you haven’t already.

 You have a couple ways to follow the discussion:

 – Check the forum every so often.
 If you stay signed in, just refresh the page.

 – Via email.
 You can activate per-post notifications right now You can also use the Notifications link in the MyVPhD menu button.